101 THINGS TO DO

 23.Take a hayride, listen to live music all while picking apples at the Orchard at Altapass

 24.Do you love BBQ?
-Make your way to the Spruce Pine BBQ Festival the third week of July!
+Make your way to the Spruce Pine BBQ Festival in October!

 25.Keep it local and visit a local diner that serves up the best southern cuisine.